Santa Claus House and Statue

 North Pole, Alaska

-The slogan of the town of North Pole, Alaska is "Where the Spirit of Christmas Lives Year Round."
-It is the northernmost Santa-themed tourist attraction, and therein lies its flaw.
+The town of Davis changed its name to North Pole in 1953 and adopted the slogan, "Where the Spirit of Christmas Lives Year Round."
+It hoped to attract toy manufacturers which could then boast, "Made at the North Pole," and although that plan failed, the town is still the northernmost Santa-themed tourist attraction -- and therein lies its flaw.

 The joke with Santa Lands in the lower 48 is that they are plain silly -- akin to a Wild West Town in New Jersey, or a miniature China in Texas.
 Look, kids -- Santa sweating in 90 degree heat!
 Ho!
 Ho!
 Ho!